bogdro/libnetblock/README.md

 LibNetBlock - a library which blocks programs from accessing the network.

-The function replacements in LibNetBlock return an error instead of calling the original functions, thus access to the OS function is effectively blocked.
+The function replacements in LibNetBlock return an error instead of calling the original operating system functions which allow various kinds of network access.
+Thus, access to the OS function is effectively blocked.

 Read the info documentation (type `info doc/libnetblock.info`) to get more information.